ycrc/ycrc.github.io/docs/clusters/ruddle.md

 Ruddle is named for [Frank Ruddle](http://www.nytimes.com/2013/03/20/science/francis-ruddle-who-led-transgenic-research-dies-at-83.html), a Yale geneticist who was a pioneer in genetic engineering and the study of developmental genetics.

+!!! info "Upcoming Ruddle Retirement"
+    After more than seven years in service, we will be retiring the Farnam HPC cluster in mid 2023.
+Farnam will be replaced with a new HPC cluster, McCleary.
+For more information and updates see the [McCleary announcement page](/clusters/farnam-decommission).

 - - -
 ## Access the Cluster